Mike, Missouri

 Mike is an unincorporated community in Chariton County, in the U.S. state of Missouri.

-The community is on Missouri Route 5 approximately midway between Ketesville to the south and Marceline in adjacent Linn County to the north.
+The community is on Missouri Route 5 approximately midway between Keytesville to the south and Marceline in adjacent Linn County to the north.

 History

 A post office called Mike was established in 1890, and remained in operation until 1906.
 The community most likely has the name of a resident.